zeromq/pyzmq/docs/source/index.rst

 ..
 Note::

-    These docs are for pyzmq-|release|, but pyzmq has not made significant changes to itself since 2.0.10, so they should apply just fine there as well.

     PyZMQ versioning follows zeromq, so your pyzmq version should match that of your zeromq.
 The only changes at the pyzmq user's level are the addition of a few socket types and socket options.